-In spite of various government initiatives, many families in the Phu Tho Province continue to live in poverty.
+Viet Tri is located in Phu Tho province, and is approximately 80 km north-west of Hanoi and home to an estimated 410,000 people.
+The city of Viet Tri itself is an industrial centre, where many also work in the service industry.
+In spite of various government initiatives, many families in the northern Phu Tho province continue to live in poverty.
 Ethnic minorities and people living in rural areas are particularly affected.
 They often struggle to meet their basic needs in terms of food.

 Since 1999, SOS Children’s Villages has been supporting children, young people and families and advocating for their rights in Viet Tri.

 Many children in Vietnam receive harsh discipline from their caregivers, which can include psychological aggression and physical punishment.